-derings of program elements independently of the language.
-Second, it allows the user to plug in dedicated conflict handlers to define further (language-dependent) resolution strategies.
-If, for whatever reason, there is no grammar available for a certain language, FST-MERGE can use a fallback solution to parse software artifacts line by line, which makes it equivalent to the unstructured approach.
+the software artifacts involved.
+Users can plug a new language into FSTMERGE by providing a declarative specification of their language's syntax (i.e., a grammar) enriched with information for conflict resolution.
+While this approach is not entirely languageindependent, it is still quite general.
+First, it enables to resolve conflicts that are caused by differing orderings of program elements independently of the language.
+Second, it allows the user to plug in dedicated conflict handlers in order to define further (possibly language-dependent) resolution strategies.
+If, for whatever reason, there is no grammar available for a certain language, FSTMERGE can use a fallback solution to parse software artifacts line by line, which makes it equivalent to the unstructured approach.